paulmowat/socket.io-adapter-sequelize/README.md

 ## When to use

-Use when you want to use a sequelize compatable database to store
+Use when you want to use a sequelize compatable database to pass events between nodes when working with clusters.

 ## Credit